 Contact The Learning Center (Library) at 574-372-5100, ext.
 6421.

 Your score report is provided right after the test is completed.
-The only exception to this is the essay portion of the Freshman College Composition and Analyzing & Interpreting Literature which are graded by the Grace College English Department.
+The only exception to this is the essay portion of the Freshman College Composition exam, which is graded by the Grace College English Department.
 You must successfully complete both portions in order to receive credit.
-Students will be notified by the Registrar once they receive the graded essay whether or not they were successful and received credit.

 If you want your scores sent to a college (including Grace College), employer or certifying agency, you must select this option through the examination software on the day of the exam.
 This service is free of charge only if you select your score recipient at the time of your test.
 A $20 fee will be charged for each transcript ordered at a later date.